 Phrases like “anxiety attack” and “panic attack”‘ get thrown around in daily conversation fairly often.
 Many people even diagnose themselves based on what they think an episode might be.
 To dedicated healthcare professionals, it’s no surprise that panic and anxiety attacks are part of an ongoing cultural dialogue, as millions of Americans suffer from symptoms of anxiety every year.
 But anxiety doesn’t discriminate based on age; it can strike anyone at any time in life.
-It’s crucial to know the difference between a panic attack vs. an anxiety attack because they are deeply interrelated but have differing conditions.
+It’s crucial to know the difference between a panic vs. anxiety attack because they are deeply interrelated but have differing conditions.
 Knowing what you’re dealing with can help you seek the right level of care from a team of therapists and medical professionals.

 At True Life Center, our panic disorder treatment program provides compassionate care specifically designed for each individual’s needs.
 We provide comprehensive anxiety treatment in San Diego that addresses the underlying causes of anxiety and teaches strategies to cope with this mental health disorder.
 If you or a loved one might benefit from compassionate and supportive care for a wide range of mental health disorders, including anxiety disorders and panic disorders.
 Find out more about how we can help you or someone you care about find balance and contentment by calling 866.420.1792 or filling out our online contact form.